 Of course, any treatment like this should be done in consultation with your doctor, as there may be side effects.
 This brings us onto…

 This can be effective for women with PCOS, but there is a risk, as with shaving, of ingrown hairs if not done professionally.
 Remember, when waxing yourself, pull the strip off in the opposite direction of the way hair is growing, and keep the strip close to your body.
 This will help ensure you get all of the hairs, leaving none behind that can become ingrown.

 It is, however, inexpensive, and only needs doing every few weeks.
 We won’t mention the pain aspect – although many women find that the more frequently and regularly they wax, the less uncomfortable the process is – but it is worth mentioning the need to apply cold compresses, to moisturise well after the initial redness has subsided, and to wear loose clothes.

 As cost-effective and lasting as waxing is, we’d recommend treating your excess hair with…

-This is our top tip for treating hirsutism caused by Polycystic Ovary Syndrome: with this treatment, trained dermatologists will apply an intense beam of laser light to an area of hairy skin, damaging the follicle, and 90% of hair does not grow back.
+This is our top tip for treating hirsutism caused by Polycystic Ovary Syndrome: with this treatment, our trained MySkin professionals apply an intense beam of laser light to an area of hairy skin, damaging the follicle, and 90% of hair does not grow back.
 The procedure is very long lasting, safe, and less uncomfortable than electrolysis.